Standalone vs bundled life insurance

 - Without a buy-back option, you could lose part of or your full life insurance cover.

-Get trauma insurance quotes from some of our partners
+Get trauma insurance quotes from Finder partners

 Do I need the life cover buy-back option?

 You don't need the life cover buy-back option if you don't mind your total life insurance benefit payment being reduced by a trauma claim.
 It all depends on how much you need to pay off all your debts.
 For instance, you usually want a life insurance benefit to pay for:

 - All your debts, including the mortgage, credit cards and other loan repayments